 Process Reviews: this approach to process improvement engages stakeholders in an analysis of the current state of operations, identifying problems, envisioning an improved future state and documenting steps to achieve that vision

-Lean Process Improvement: this approach uses the Lean Six Sigma methodology to define value from a customer perspective; process improvements focus on delivering value and reducing waste
+Lean Process Improvement: this approach uses the Lean Six Sigma methodology (DMAIC) to define value from a customer perspective; process improvements focus on delivering value and reducing waste

 Best Practice Research: researching best practices from other universities and organizations, OBT will collect research on a specific topic/issue and facilitate the discussion on how best practices can be incorporated into your department